frontrowhealth/dev-docs/docs/devdocs.md

 > ⚠️ **Note**: While we previously offered a **sticker badge** (typically placed in the image carousel), we are currently working on a **new and improved version** of this sticker.
 We'll share updates as soon as it becomes available.
 In the meantime, the **Clinician’s Choice embedded badge** remains the recommended option for performance and trust.

+### **Doctor Reviews**
-Doctor Reviews: Clinician-authored qualitative reviews w/o compensation that add depth and authenticity to product endorsements.
+Clinician-authored qualitative reviews—unpaid and independently written—add authenticity and depth to product endorsements.
+If you're interested in featuring these reviews, please reach out to your sales representative for more information.

 ## **Best Practices**